 ‘Cooky’ may be started from seed, and most plants will bloom the first year.

-Geum coccineum is a clump-forming perennial which typically forms a basal foliage mound (to 6” high) of irregularly-lobed, hairy, 5-7 foliolate, medium green leaves with very large terminal leaflets.
-In late spring, erect, wiry, branching flowering stems rise above the foliage mound to 9-12” high carrying cymes of 5-petaled, red flowers.
-‘Cooky’ features orange flowers (to 1.5” across) with orange-yellow stamens.
-Primary bloom occurs from May to June.
+Geum coccineum, sometimes commonly called avens, is a clump-forming perennial which typically forms a basal foliage mound (to 6" high) of irregularly-lobed, hairy, 5-7 foliolate, medium green leaves with very large terminal leaflets.
+In late spring, erect, wiry, branching flowering stems rise above the foliage mound to 9-18" high carrying cymes of 5-petaled, brick red to red-orange flowers (to 1.5" diameter) with center clumps of yellow stamens.
+Primary bloom occurs from May to July.
 With prompt deadheading, sporadic rebloom may occur throughout the summer, particularly in northern areas where summers are cool.
 Flowers are followed by fluffy seed heads.

 No serious insect or disease problems.
 May be short-lived in heavy clay soils and/or hot summer climates.

 Mass in borders or rock gardens.
 Foliage makes an attractive ground cover after bloom.